Freiling87/BunnyMod/Notes - Release.md

 ## Chronomancy
 - REALLY need a review, possibly with a flowchart of the boolean flags.
 Need strict definitions and to be fully aware of when they're set and read.
 Otherwise this is a ticking timebomb for bugs.
 - Per Cherry's testing, game kept speeding up more and more.
 He sent a test log of this, which appeared to double the timescale every time the ability was activated, without reverting it.
     - It's possible that LMB Click/Hold is setting some boolean during cooldown or miscast, which is then flipped incorrectly when the cooldown/miscast wears off.
+	- Was able to replicate this, it occurs during miscast.
 - Convert timescale to be a single scale, rather than opposite operations for miscast.

 ## Finalization